 It is important to rule out vascular injury both before and after reduction.
 Serial examinations may be mandatory.

-The dorsalis pedis and posterior tibial pulses should be palpated though normal pulses do not indicate absence of arterial injury.
+The dorsalis pedis and posterior tibial pulses should be palpated through normal pulses do not indicate the absence of arterial injury.

 Distal capillary circulation findings are also not reliable as the collateral circulation can mask a complete popliteal artery occlusion